 The Canyon is saddled with an angular headlight brow, borrowed from the Colorado, that forces a more trapezoidal execution of the grille than do standard GMC truck front ends.
 Other GMC trucks, including the updated Sierra, have the more familiar rectangular-oval grille.

-The Canyon still sports a very athletic silhouette that has been cleaned up for 2009.
-Latest changes include additional body-colored moldings, bezels and surrounds to add a more sporty appearance to some trim levels.
+The Canyon still sports an athletic silhouette.
+Changes in recent years include additional body-colored moldings, bezels and surrounds to add a more sporty appearance to some trim levels.

 - Z71 suspension has taller ride height than previous models

-- New colors include Navy Blue and Aqua Blue Metallic
+- New colors include Merlot Jewel Metallic, Gray Green Metallic and Pure Silver Metallic

 The Canyon has a hint of cosmopolitan features inside, but the overall ambience suffers from a plastic hangover.
-All the gauges and controls are in the right place, as the truck shines in the utility and function categories.
+All the gauges and controls are in the right place, and the truck shines in the utility and functionality categories.
 Wide, comfortable front seats fit nicely in the spacious cab, but the rear jump seats in the extended cab are for kids only.